undur/wonder-slim/README.md

 # wonder-slim

-The basics required to create run a modern WO application.
+The basics required to create and run a modern WO application.
+A playground for experimenting with Project Wonder improvements.

 ## Installation